 However, even if a worker is hired as an independent contractor, the worker will be considered an employee if the parties act like they are in an employer-employee relationship.
 As an employee, the worker would be protected by California wage/hour, lunch break, and labor laws.17

-If your employer has violated California wage and hour laws, you may be able to recover the unpaid wages through filing a wage claim or filing a lawsuit against your employer.18
+When an employer fails to follow California wage and hour laws, you may be able to recover the unpaid wages through filing a wage claim with the labor commissioner or filing a lawsuit against your employer.18

 Lawsuits against employers for California labor law violations may include: